hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * [Example of applying both additive and multiplicative methods for decomposition, and python built-in `seasonal_decompose`][6]

 ### Auto-Regressive Models
+* Besides stationary, exponential smoothing also assumes that random noise is truly random and follows independent identical distribution, but iid assumption often got violated and smoothing is not sufficient to solve the problem.
+Auto-regressive methods, which will consider the serial correlation between observations can help deal with this.
 * AR, MA, ARMA, ARIMA, Seasonal ARIMA all assume stationary
   * Python built-in functions for ARMA, AR, MA will check stationary, if non-stationary will return error; ARIMA and Seasonal ARIMA will use differencing to deal with non-stationary issue
 #### AR models